Entity Service

 What is an Entity?

 In Vyndara, an Entity represents a dynamic data object whose structure is defined by an Entity Definition.
-Entities allow you to store flexible, schema-driven data within a relational database (using PostgreSQL's jsonb
+Entities allow you to store flexible, schema-driven data within a relational database (using PostgreSQL's jsonb for dynamic fields) while still benefiting from SQL's reliability.

 Key Characteristics: